Note: This article was updated on November 4, 2019, with the latest information on changes to shipping rates between China and the US.

 For instance, buying bulk products at wholesale prices may be more viable.

 That way you only pay for shipping whenever you place a large order.
 That might be once a month, or a few times a year.

-Once you have bulk goods in the US you can offer customers better domestic shipping rates.
+Once you have bulk goods in the US you can offer customers better domestic shipping rates and times.

 This requires a greater investment of capital up front, but it can result in greater profits.

 You’ll also avoid having to pay higher shipping costs every time you sell an item, which might be what happens if you continue dropshipping from China.